vitalii-petrun/project-kepler/README.md

 # Project Kepler App
+📖 An app about space: launches, news, etc.

-📖 Made on Dart&Flutter in educational purposes.
+Made on Dart&Flutter in educational purposes.

 Based on https://thespacedevs.com/llapi API and inspired by Space Launch Now and Go4liftoff apps.

-Content:
+Contains:
 - Launch dates of rockets/space missions. ✓
 - Thematic news&events.
 - ? list of vehicles.